D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 You want to create multiple VMs.
 You download an ARM template from the portal.
 You need to modify the parameter file shown in the exhibit.
-You must ensure it has a reference to teh password.
+You must ensure it has a reference to the password.
 The psw must be encrypted while it is stored.

 <img src="./Q81-exhibit.png">